The-LukeZ/supportmail-helper/README.md

 If you want to use this code, you can do so by forking this repository and modifying the code to fit your needs.

-As stated by the license, you are not allowed to use this code for commercial purposes and you are not allowed to release any closed source versions of this code.

 ## Current Features

 - Auto Publishing of messages (`autoPublish.py`)